 Review each other’s lists and look for the commonalities both in terms of fears and long-term goals.
 You will be surprised at the similarities.
 No matter how much wealth you have now, you both may be afraid of losing your lifestyle or being cut-off from the family’s wealth and ending up poor.
 On the other hand, both of you may want a life filled with children or travel and art but are unable to figure out how to create that future.
 To manifest this vision brainstorm together as a team.

-4. Consider a win-win pre- or post-nuptial agreement.
+Rich Partner Poor Partner Relationship Saver 4.
+Consider a win-win pre-nup or post-nup agreement.

-This contract is designed to handle anxieties and fears.
-It gives assurance to the less-moneyed spouse that his/her needs will be met in the event of divorce or death.
+These types of contracts handle most anxieties and fears.
+It assures the less-moneyed spouse that his/her needs will be met in the event of divorce or death.
 A financial agreement calms the fears of the richer spouse because he/she will then not be exploited financially in the event of a bitter divorce.

 The long-term financial plan will get you to the future vision you both want to create.
-Many couples need to create a shared budget with his, hers and shared money to help fulfill these personal and common goals.
-Even if there is no need for the less-moneyed spouse to have an income, it is very important for that person to have his/her own bank account and/or a fulfilling activity or career.
+Many couples need to create a shared budget with his, hers and shared money.
+This is necessary in order to fulfill personal and common goals.
+Happy couples do this on a regular basis.
+Even if the less-moneyed spouse needs no income, it is very important for that person to have his/her own bank account.
+Or a fulfilling activity or career.
 These steps lead to greater self-esteem and reduce the power imbalance in the rich partner poor partner couple.
-For example, the less well-off spouse may want to work for a low paying non-profit that is spiritually gratifying, while the other spouse enjoys working as an investment banker or in the family business and supports their lifestyle together.
+For example, the less well-off spouse may want to work for a low paying non-profit that is spiritually gratifying.
+On the other hand, if the other spouse enjoys working as an investment banker or in the family business so be it.